Meet our Board and Executive Team

 - Acting as a panel Member for certain decisions on living organ donation

 She is Visiting Professor in Leadership at Bayes Business School, City, University of London; a Fellow Commoner of Lucy Cavendish College, University of Cambridge and an Honorary Fellow of Cardiff University.
-She has received many awards and has been appointed CBE.
+She has received many national awards and has been appointed CBE.

 Professor Deborah is Emeritus Professor of Bioethics, Clinical Ethics and Medical Law at St. George's University of London.
 She has specialised in clinical and bioethics throughout her career with a particular emphasis on decision-making in policy and practice, most recently leading the review of consent guidance for the General Medical Council.